Box of Treasures Canvas Series

 Over the course of time, many of the ceremonial boxes on the coast came to reflect a common form with a similar layout.
 My Tlingit ancestors called the creature on this type of box “Gonakadeit”.
 It is said that this creature was in many ways a benevolent sea monster who provided all the wealth to the peoples.
 Gonakadeit was characterized by having a large human-like head, and whale-like parts.
 Since these boxes were traded extensively up and down the coast, it is believed that this crest—with its markers of wealth and abundance—was a perfect one for any chief’s greatest possessions.

 “Box of Treasures: South by Northwest (Phase I)” is a limited edition print using the giclée method of printmaking.
 This print was released in August of 2017 and printed by Andy Everson at the artist’s own studio in Comox B.C.
 A total of 12 prints bear the title “Box of Treasures: South by Northwest (Phase I)” and are signed by Andy Everson: 10 in the primary edition bearing the numbers 1/10 through 10/10; 1 Artist’s Proof; and 1 Printer’s Proof.
 The finished stretched canvas measures about 24x48x1.5 inches.
+It comes with a beautiful black frame.

 Canvas Editions: Please allow up to 3 - 4 weeks production time before shipping for this item.